What do you see?

 You make room for the rich humus of your shadow and the brilliance of your light.

-You become a stronger container that can hold the full power of your purpose.
+You create a stronger container that can hold the full power of your purpose.

 You become a colorful bouquet of flowers that looks beautiful despite any roughness around the edges.
 Without apology, but wild grace.